نوع مقاله : مقاله پژوهشی

 نویسندگان English

-The khānaqāh, as a sacred and multifunctional institution, has consistently played a fundamental role in organizing the socio-spatial order, transmitting mystical teachings, and representing the collective identity of Sufis.
-Among such institutions, the Khānaqāh of Ṣafī ʿAlī Shāh functioned not only as a gathering place for disciples and a site for performing spiritual rituals, but also as a visual medium for expressing mystical worldview, affirming the spiritual legitimacy of the Sufi master, and ensuring the continuity of the Niʿmatullāhī Sufi order.
+Introduction: The khānaqāh, as a sacred and multifunctional institution, has consistently played a fundamental role in organizing the socio-spatial order, transmitting mystical teachings, and representing the collective identity of Sufis.
+Among such institutions, the Khānaqāh of Ṣafī ʿAlī Shāh functioned not only as a gathering place for disciples and a site for performing spiritual rituals but also as a visual medium for expressing mystical worldview, affirming the spiritual legitimacy of the Sufi master, and ensuring the continuity of the Niʿmatullāhī Sufi order.

-This study undertakes a comparative examination of the wall paintings and tilework motifs of the khānaqāh–mausoleum of Ṣafī ʿAlī Shāh in relation to his social, mystical, and spiritual status.
+This study undertakes a comparative examination of the wall paintings and tilework motifs of the khānaqāh-mausoleum of Ṣafī ʿAlī Shāh in relation to his social, mystical, and spiritual status.
 It seeks to demonstrate how visual art in this commemorative monument reflects his personal conduct, stages of spiritual wayfaring, and social role as a Sufi master within the context of Qajar-era Sufism.
+Focusing on the semantics of tilework motifs and wall paintings in this complex, the article explores how the mystical lifestyle and spiritual path of Ṣafī ʿAlī Shāh are manifested in the selection of themes, symbols, poetic inscriptions, and human figures, and what factors influenced the formation of Qajar tilework motifs in mystical-funerary architecture.

-In this regard, the main objectives of the research are: first, to explain the reflection of Ṣafī ʿAlī Shāh’s mystical way of life in the visual art of his khānaqāh–mausoleum; and second, to identify the functions and formative factors of tilework motifs in Qajar-era mystical architectural monuments.
-The research questions are as follows:
+The main objectives of the research are: first, to explain the reflection of Ṣafī ʿAlī Shāh’s mystical way of life in the visual art of his khānaqāh-mausoleum; and second, to identify the functions and formative factors of tilework motifs in Qajar-era mystical architectural monuments.
+The research questions are as follows: (1) How did the mystical lifestyle and spiritual path of Ṣafī ʿAlī Shāh influence the tilework motifs of his mausoleum?
+(2) What factors influenced Qajar tilework motifs in the context of mystical-funerary architecture?

-The findings indicate that the paintings and tilework of the Khānaqāh of Ṣafī ʿAlī Shāh are not merely decorative elements, but possess semantic, educational, and legitimizing functions.
-Some concepts are conveyed to the viewer through the simultaneous integration of imagery, poetry, and visual symbols.
-These motifs depict the various stages of Ṣafī ʿAlī Shāh’s spiritual journey—while also consolidating his socio-spiritual status as a Sufi master in the collective memory of his followers.
+Findings: The findings indicate that the paintings and tilework of the Khānaqāh of Ṣafī ʿAlī Shāh are not merely decorative elements but possess semantic, educational, and legitimizing functions.
+Concepts such as divine love, mystical ecstasy, annihilation (fanāʾ), spiritual authority (wilāyah), the master-disciple relationship, and esoteric knowledge are conveyed to the viewer through the simultaneous integration of imagery, poetry, and visual symbols.
+These motifs depict the various stages of Ṣafī ʿAlī Shāh’s spiritual journey-from seeking and love to gnosis and servitude-while also consolidating his socio-spiritual status as a Sufi master in the collective memory of his followers.

 کلیدواژهها English